rpnugroho/rpnugroho.github.io/projects/people-analytics-bri.md

 labels:
   - Scikit-learn
   - LightGBM
-summary: 31st place solution for "BRI Datahackathon peoples analytics category".
+summary: 31st place solution for BRI Datahackathon - People Analytics.
 LightGBM was used with model bagging technique.
 Final AUC score is 56.3%.
 ---